Asian Salad Recipe with Sesame Vinaigrette Dressing

 - It works perfectly as a side dish to any main course, be it fish, chicken, beef, lamb, turkey, or pork.

-- The best thing about this salad is that you can make it ahead of time and chill in the fridge.
-Make-ahead means the veggies absorb so much more flavor.
+- The best thing about this salad is that you can make it ahead of time and chill it in the fridge.
+Making it ahead means the veggies absorb more flavor.

-- And the Asian salad dressing adds that nice flavor of sesame, which is great over shredded veggies.
-But, you can also use it over other salads such as a garden salad.
+- The Asian dressing adds the nice flavor of sesame, which is great over shredded veggies.
+It can also be used over other salads, such as a garden salad.

 Ingredients and substitutes